iansantagata/Algorithms/README.md

 As a convenience, the [linting script](tools/lint.sh) and [testing script](tools/test.sh) can be executed locally in a virtual environment.
 These scripts are meant to exactly mirror the automated linting and testing workflows on the `main` branch and used in pull requests.

-To lint your local virtual development environment, run this command in your shell at repository root:
+To lint the code in your local environment, run this command in your shell at repository root:

 `source ./tools/lint.sh`

-Similarly, to test your local virtual development environment, run this command in your shell at repository root:
+Similarly, to run existing tests on the code in your local environment, run this command in your shell at repository root:

 `source ./tools/test.sh`